 Founded in 2004, Vimeo is another platform that is often considered as an alternative to YouTube.

 There are mainly two reasons to consider it over other platforms mentioned above:

 - Unlimited bandwidth

 Vimeo offers a total of five plans, including the free plan that allows 500MB of storage per week.
-If you don’t plan to upload several high-resolution/week and don’t mind the Vimeo branding on embedded players, then it’s a great way to host for free.
+If you don’t plan to upload several high-resolution videos/week and don’t mind the Vimeo branding on embedded players, then it’s a great way to host for free.

 Apart from that, there are four paid plans: